-October is “Let’s Talk Month” -- a month that encourages parents and caregivers to talk with the teens in their lives about sexual health.
-But did you know that teens can also start the conversation themselves?
+-- a month that encourages parents and caregivers to talk with the teens in their lives about sexual health.
+This is particularly important during COVID and “stay at home” orders when we are all spending more time at home and you are probably spending more time with family.
+Use this time to start a conversation with the adults in your life!
 Chances are teens have the same concerns as their parents or caregivers:

 “Should I talk with them about it?”